mspgeek/labtech-script-decode/README.md

 ## labtech-script-decode

-A set of utilities to load, parse and interpolate exported LabTech scripts from XML into JSON.
+A set of utilities to load, parse, encode and interpolate exported LabTech scripts from XML into JSON and from JSON to XML.
+This module will run in the browser or on the server.

 ## Installation